 “I always had a thing for Rosewood Park,” said Delores Duffie, who played in the park as a young girl.
 “That’s all we knew.
 That’s the only place we had to go for recreation.
 Rosewood was just in my blood.”

-The Delores Duffie Recreational Center is a charming 14-room, hill view stone house, now home to after-school programs, workshops and community events.
+The Delores Duffie Recreational Center is a 14-room, hill-view stone house, now home to after-school programs, workshops and community events.
 Rosewood Park became the heartbeat of the community hosting events like the Miss Rosewood Pageant (which Delores won in 1950) and countless sports games, classes and activities.

 The dynamic Delores Duffie became known among city leaders for her activism to promote quality education and adequate housing for neighborhood residents.
 “I never had any fear of confronting people about inequalities in our area,” Duffie said.
 “That was one reason people began to call on me.
 Not everyone likes to speak up or out.”

-That spirit is what likely led to the election of Duffie as chair of the newly-created Rosewood Advisory Board in 1973, a post she maintained for 13 years.
+Soon, Duffie was elected chair of the newly-created Rosewood Advisory Board in 1973, a post she maintained for 13 years.
 In 2014, City Council officially named the recreation center after Delores to honor her hard work in the East Austin community.

 Doris Miller Auditorium